 - Biology, two semesters

 - Genetics, one semester (A wide variety of genetics courses can satisfy this requirement.
 But in general, it should be an upper level genetics course.)

 - Biochemistry, one semester (An upper level biochemistry course is preferred over community college or lower level courses.)

 - Psychology, one semester

-NOTE: We will be waiving the Graduate Record Examination (GRE) requirement for the Fall 2022 Admissions Cycle.
+NOTE: We are waiving the Graduate Record Examination (GRE) requirement for the upcoming Admissions Cycle.

 Genetic Counseling Graduate Program